For most of us, spending is easier than saving. But getting into the habit of saving money can lead to a lifetime of financial independence.

 1. Make a habit of saving

-It might sound obvious, but if your child is trying to save, they need to cut back on their spending.
 Children may struggle with saving all their pocket money, but it can be helpful to get into the habit of putting a little aside each week.
-Getting used to saving at least some of their pocket money is productive in several ways; it enables kids to develop a habit of saving, and it teaches discipline and delayed gratification.
+Getting your child used to saving at least some of their pocket money is productive in several ways; it enables them to develop a habit of saving, and it teaches discipline and delayed gratification.

-Children learn about money and its value in school, from as young as five.
-Once they are old enough to understand the value of money, they are old enough to know how it is used.
-When they are younger, saving goals will probably be limited to saving for a new book or a small toy.
+Children learn about money and its value in school, from as young as five, so once they are old enough to understand the value of money, they are old enough to know how it is used.
+Saving habits for younger kids can start with saving for a book or a small toy.
 Even these short-term saving habits will help build financial literacy.

 2. Set up saving goals

-Encourage your children to set up saving goals.
-If they are saving for something in particular, for example, a games console, you can help them establish a savings plan.
-Work out how much money they have to start with, then what they need to save to reach the total.
-Agree on a time scale, and encourage them to be realistic about their goal.
-Saving for something high value is not going to be achieved in weeks, it could take months before they reach the set total.
-Understanding that saving takes time can be a challenge, but it is a lesson well learned.
+Help your child establish a savings plan by working out how much money they have to start with, then the amount they need to save each week to reach the total and a timeline for how long it will take.
+Encourage them to be realistic about their goal as saving for something high value is not going to be achieved in weeks.
+Understanding that saving takes time can be a challenge, but it’s an important lesson to learn.

-If possible, agree to match or support their savings, or add a little bit of interest as their money grows, to give them a boost towards their goal.
-Incentives can be very persuasive.
+If possible, you could agree to match or support their savings or add a little bit of interest as their money grows, to give them a boost towards their goal.

 Related: Good things to save up for as a kid